onflow/assets/README.md

 This repository contains logo assets for the Flow blockchain ecosystem, including tokens, environments, and decentralized applications (dApps).

+## How to add a new token?

+Refer to [Token Assets Guide](tokens/README.md) for detailed instructions on adding a new token.

 ## Repository Structure

 ```text